 The NBA undertakes the assessment of quality standards, of various educational institutions, and they does that with the help of a well-written objectives and guidelines.

-• To periodically conduct evaluation of technical institutions or programs on the basis of guidelines, norms, and standards specified by it.
+• To periodically conduct an evaluation of technical institutions or programs on the basis of guidelines, norms, and standards specified by it.

-• To develop quality conscious systems of technical education where excellence, relevance to market needs and participation by all stakeholders are prime and major determinants.
+• To develop quality-conscious systems of technical education where excellence, relevance to market needs, and participation by all stakeholders are prime and major determinants.

 Steps for accreditation

 The (any) institution has to go through some steps in order to receive accreditation.
 They have to fulfill certain conditions put forward by the NBA.
 And finally, there will be a visit by some authorized personnel from it to assess and evaluate the institution and other deciding factors related to it.
 The following is about what each has to do in the accreditation process

 •Institution- Complete a Self Assessment Report, evaluate yourself, and bridge gaps that you may find(Leads to improvements in the Institution’s functioning)

 •Evaluators during the visit- Initial assessment based on SAR and observations and thereon develop judgments based on evidence.

 - Facilities and Technical Support.